Edit categories or create new subgroups under them by hovering over the 3 dots menu.

 - Positive examples - when training, if you give a message thumbs up, Aide will add the message as a positive example.
 When teaches Aide to choose that topic for similar messages in the future.
 Positive examples are unmarked.

-- Negative examples - when training if you give a message thumbs down, Aide will add the message as a “negative example”, which teaches Aide not to choose that topic for similar messages in the future.
+What a positive example looks like. - Negative examples - when training if you give a message thumbs down, Aide will add the message as a “negative example”, which teaches Aide not to choose that topic for similar messages in the future.
 Negative examples are highlighted in red and are noted as such.

 What a negative example looks like.